 How to Remain Safe in an Electrical Storm

 You likely know most of the dangers of lightning.
 Although being struck by lightning is a relatively rare phenomenon, lightning does kill an average of 51 people in the U.S. each year.
 And many individuals who survive a strike will experience long-term, debilitating symptoms.
-In this post, we’ll provide a few helpful lightning safety tips that can prevent you from becoming the next victim of a strike.
+In this post, we’ll provide a few helpful lightning safety tips that can prevent you from becoming the next strike victim.

 Table of Contents